thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 ## Modularizing a Collection, Model and View

-Now we put it altogether by chaining up a Model, Collection and View which is a typical scenairo when building a Backbone.js application.
+Now we put it altogether by chaining up a Model, Collection and View which is a typical scenario when building a Backbone.js application.

 First off we will define our model

 {% highlight javascript %}
 // Filename: models/project
 define([
-  'Underscore',
+  'underscore',
-  'Backbone'
+  'backbone'
 ], function(_, Backbone){
-  var projectModel = Backbone.Model.extend({
+  var ProjectModel = Backbone.Model.extend({
     defaults: {
       name: "Harry Potter"
     }
   });
-  // You usually don't return a model instantiated return projectModel;
+  // Return the model for the module return ProjectModel;
 });
 {% endhighlight %}